 If you don’t know your credit score, go online to a site like Credit Sesame or Free Credit Report to get your score and a free credit report.
 If your credit score is low, do the following to bring it up:

-If you don’t have a credit card, get one.
+- If you don’t have a credit card, get one.
 Make one small purchase with the card each month and pay off the balance by the due date.
+Many credit card companies have special cards available for people who have never had a credit card before, to allow them to build credit.

 Drivers who have not gotten a ticket for a moving violation or been involved in an accident that was their fault for three years get lower rates.
 This discount is commonly called the safe driver discount.

 Some cars are considered safer than others.
-If you look up information on a vehicle review site like [MotorTrend])(http://www.motortrend.com/news/affordable-and-safe-11-vehicles-that-earned-the-iihs-top-safety-pick-rating/) or KBB (Kelley Blue Book)](https://www.kbb.com/best-safety-rated-cars/suv/2017/), you will often find an “IIHS Top Picks” emblem or a National Highway Traffic Safety Administration (NHTSA) rating included on the page.
+If you look up information on a review site like U.S. News and World Report or a site that specialized in car reviews like Car and Driver you will might find an “IIHS Top Picks” emblem or a National Highway Traffic Safety Administration (NHTSA) rating included on the page.
 This means the car has been tested by the Insurance Institute for Highway Safety (IIHS) and/or NHTSA and given a safety rating.
 If the car has a high safety rating, insurance on that car will be cheaper.